-3. Candidates shall also study and be assessed in modules to the value of 20 credits from those offered by any other Boards of Studies (including appropriate credit-bearing language modules offered by the University's Centre for Foreign Language Study) subject to approval by the Course Director.
+3. Candidates shall also study and be assessed in 20 credits offered by any other Boards of Studies (including up to 20 credits of appropriate language modules offered by the University's Centre for Foreign Language Study) subject to approval by the Course Director.